 2. Oliva Restaurant

 Baumbach continues this montage of the friendship between Frances and Sophie.
-The roomates run seemingly from Tompkins Square Park to the Second Avenue F train station, passing by this now closed Spanish restaurant, located on the corner between East Houston and Allen.
+The roommates run seemingly from Tompkins Square Park to the Second Avenue F train station, passing by this now closed Spanish restaurant, located on the corner between East Houston and Allen.
 The restaurant, which featured eye popping murals on the side of the eatery, closed after ten years.
 The restaurant has reportedly been turned into a Mediterranean restaurant now.

 3. Frances and Sophie’s Apartment